padro89/snakemake-workflow-cnag/README.md

 - There is some problem with the `lfcShrinkage()` part.
 Second argument should be `coefs`, not `contrasts`.
 Maybe if I fix this part it will work with the latest version.
 - I don't need a specific environment to test this, I can just run and correct the script in my system deactivating conda/mamba.

+## Change plots in the output

+- Add volcano plots.
+- Modify the PCA using my own function.

 ## Implement the option to use limma instead of DESeq2

+- It should be specified in the config.yaml whether DESeq2 or limma-voom should be used.

 ## Some kind of comparation or Benchmark

+## Implement a different README.md file explaining how everything works.